 - Designated area to put an aggressive dog to safely separate them from the group (pen or crate)

-*Most dog day cares do not allow collars to be left on dogs in the play pens to avoid this potential issue.
+*Although some daycares leave collars on dogs, we do not recommend collars to be left on dogs in the play pens!

 Recognizing Healthy Play